alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-26-ruling-on-neglecting-tawhid.md

 date: 2020/07/26
 locale: en
 lang: en
-excerpt: "Being knowledgeable of Tawhid is of fundamental importance.
+summary: "Being knowledgeable of Tawhid is of fundamental importance.
 It is the basis of religion that Muslims know the meaning of La ilaha illa Allah; Muhammad Rasulullah, none has the right to be worshipped but Allah, Muhammad is the final Messenger of Allah."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz